 END

-The above procedure is used to check whether the value passed as an input is even or not.
-If the input passed is even then, it will return 1, and if the value is odd, it will return 0.
-Next, we need to execute the procedure by providing the input value and a BIT data type variable.
+The above procedure checks whether the value passed as an input is even or odd.
+If the input passed is even, it will return 1, and if the value is odd, it will return 0.
+Next, we must execute the procedure by providing the input value and a BIT data type variable.

 DECLARE @x BIT